 What we’re doing on the property

-Burrin Burrin is one of those rare properties that's in such good natural condition, little management is needed.
+For a long time Burrin Burrin has been one of those rare properties in such good natural condition, little management was needed.

 We found a pine seedling in there once, the odd thistle, and only one rabbit.
-It's never been cleared or farmed and so the forest is in really good condition, making it robust enough to resist invasion by exotic species.
+It's never been cleared or farmed and so the forest was robust enough to resist invasion by exotic species.

-Our monitoring has so far shown the reserve is an important refuge for a number of threatened bird species, including Gang-gang and Glossy Black Cockatoos.
+Our monitoring found the reserve to be an important refuge for a number of threatened bird species, including Gang-gang and Glossy Black Cockatoos.

-Fingers pointed and cameras whirred when visitors to Burrin Burrin spied a Powerful Owl feasting on a Greater Glider while a Wedge-tailed Eagle flew overhead.
+Fingers pointed and cameras whirred on one visit when our team spied a Powerful Owl feasting on a Greater Glider while a Wedge-tailed Eagle flew overhead.
 The group stood wide-eyed as the spectacle unfolded.
 It was fantastic to get such a good view of the owl, which is the largest in Australasia and classified as vulnerable in NSW.